apecloud/kubeblocks/docs/developer_docs/api-reference/backup.md

 </td>
 <td>
 <em>(Optional)</em>
 <p>Specifies the name of the schedule.
-Names cannot be duplicated</p>
+Names cannot be duplicated.
+If the name is empty, it will be considered the same as the value of the backupMethod below.</p>
 </td>
 </tr>
 <tr>